GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are not marginally better than merely good ones.
-They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *Randall E. Stross*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts